What is Plagiarism?

 Nobody wants to be known as a fraud or to have a reputation for dishonesty follow them through their career.
 And, given the consequences that can extend beyond just their reputation, it’s no wonder that professional and academic writers who wish to avoid them take the time to understand the complete definition of plagiarism and run their work through a plagiarism checker before sending it out into the world.

 Even the vigilant can fall prey to inferior tools, unfortunately.
-Before selecting a free online plagiarism checker or a premium, subscription-based plagiarism checker, you should understand how they work and what they can (and cannot) detect.
+Before selecting a plagiarism checker, you should understand how they work and what they can (and cannot) detect.

 How We Check for Plagiarism

-When exploring how to check for plagiarism, most students and professionals conclude that including a free plagiarism checker online or a subscription-based tool in their revision process is not only helpful but necessary.
-When you consider the Herculean task of checking each line of your paper against the text of each of your resources, the benefits of a plagiarism checker—no matter if it is a subscription-based or free plagiarism checker—are clear.
+When exploring how to check for plagiarism, most students and professionals conclude that including a checking tool in their revision process is not only helpful but necessary.
+When you consider the Herculean task of checking each line of your paper against the text of each of your resources, the benefits of a checker are clear.
 Moreover, this manual approach would only alert you to matching text in the sources you’re aware of, after all, and leaves the sources you haven’t reviewed untouched.

 But, hang on.
 Why would sources you haven’t reviewed factor into your review?
 The answer to this lies in the plagiarism definition you learned above.
 What is plagiarism?
 It’s presenting someone else’s work or ideas as your own, intentionally or otherwise.
 It is not uncommon to uncover an idea while you’re researching a topic and later misremember it as your own.
 This might even occur years after you originally came across it.